Peter Gunz & Amina Buddafly: Is She Still Refusing To Sign Divorce Papers? Exclusive Interview

 Nothing’s fair in love & hip-hop — especially when it comes to venomous love triangles.
 Amina Buddafly opened up to HollywoodLife.com EXCLUSIVELY about her infamous on-again, off-again relationship with Peter Gunz, and whether or not they’re truly getting a divorce.

 Amina Buddafly, 33, is airing all of her romantic ups and downs with husband Peter Gunz, 50, on Love & Hip-Hop: New York.
-The couple, who share two children, have been going through a rough patch since Peter revealed to Amina on the VH1 show that he got his ex-wife, Tara Wallace, pregnant.
+The couple, who share two children, have been going through a rough patch since Peter revealed to Amina on the VH1 show that he got his ex, Tara Wallace, pregnant.

 On the Feb.
 6 episode of LHHNY, Peter asked Amina for a divorce.
 However, Amina told HollywoodLife.com EXCLUSIVELY, that neither of them have filed.
 “We are both struggling to let go.
 We’re trying but we have not filed for divorce, he hasn’t filed any papers and neither have I. If he filed for divorce I wouldn’t hesitate to sign the papers,” she said.
 “But he’s not actually filing for divorce he’s just fronting because he wants to seem like he’s doing the right thing.”